-Social media has the power to throw even the most seasoned marketer for a loop.
+Social media writing can throw even the most seasoned marketer for a loop.
 But we all know a social media presence is a necessary weapon in your marketing arsenal.
 So what should you do?
-Well, being successful on social media starts with what you write and how you write it.
+Social media success starts with what you write and how you write it.

 Indeed, you can make the reader feel something, take action, or be more informed simply by paying attention to your social media writing habits.
-Social media etiquette is different from long-form content etiquette, and the interactions with your readers come at you fast and frequent.
+Social media etiquette differs from long-form content etiquette, and the interactions with your readers come at you fast and frequently.
 So what should you do?

 Let’s start with the “write stuff.”